Your Child Has Dyslexia, Now What?

 The Gift of Dyslexia

-A new factor in the beating dyslexia versus managing it decision-making is the new thinking around embracing dyslexia.
+Should we be embracing dyslexia?
 The argument is that battling dyslexia builds creativity (as dyslexic children look for work-arounds), strength of character and a good work ethic, and so it can be a gift.

 However, dyslexia is still a learning disability that intrudes into every aspect of life.
 It is true that children who come out the other end of a dyslexia diagnosis are often the better for it.
 They have strengths, values and empathy for the struggles of others as a result of their battle with dyslexia.
-However, most children would prefer a childhood where everything is a bit easier, dyslexia free.
+However, most children would prefer a childhood where everything is a bit easier as it is for many of their peers.

 The Brain Is Constantly Changing